Nikon D5600 vs Sony A99 II

-The Nikon D5600 and the Sony Alpha ALT-A99 II are two digital cameras that were revealed to the public, respectively, in November 2016 and September 2016.
+The Nikon D5600 and the Sony Alpha ALT-A99 II are two digital cameras that were announced, respectively, in November 2016 and September 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D5600) and a full frame (A99 II) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D5600 vs Sony A99 II

-The side-by-side display below illustrates the physical size and weight of the Nikon D5600 and the Sony A99 II.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5600 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Nikon D5600 and the Sony A99 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5600 – represents the basis or 100 percent across all the size and weight measures).